dotnet/docs/docs/visual-basic/language-reference/error-messages/custom-modifier-is-not-valid-on-events-declared-without-explicit-delegate-types.md

   - "BC31122"
 ms.assetid: 6911f0d1-641a-473b-906d-8ee5681194be
 ---
-# &#39;Custom&#39; modifier is not valid on events declared without explicit delegate types
+# 'Custom' modifier is not valid on events declared without explicit delegate types
 Unlike a non-custom event, a `Custom Event` declaration requires an `As` clause following the event name that explicitly specifies the delegate type for the event.

  Non-custom events can be defined either with an `As` clause and an explicit delegate type, or with a parameter list immediately following the event name.